limayankee/HEIG-VD-AMT/README.md

 This should run three docker images called *topologyamt_mysql_1*, *topologyamt_phpmyadmin_1* and *topologyamt_wildfly_1* running the different services needed for the application.

+### Test
+A postman script is located at the root of the application in the file *AMT.postman_collection.json*.
+The script should be used with a fresh running image of the application (containing only one entry in the user database).
+Simply import the script and run it in Postman application.

 ### List of used ports

 - 9090 Wildfly